Samosa Recipe (Better Than Takeout)

 spices and peas mixed very well

-11. Next add potato cubes, salt as required and 1 tablespoon chopped coriander leaves (also known as cilantro) to the skillet.
+11. Next add potato cubes, salt as required and 1 to 2 tablespoons chopped coriander leaves (cilantro) to the skillet.

 potatoes, salt and coriander leaves added